vives-project-xp/Lannootree/certs/README.md

 sh generate_certs.sh
 ```

-Important: The Common Name needs to be the domain name for the ca!
-The other common names are the names of the server and clients.
+Important: The Common Name of the ca and server needs to be the domain name!
+The other common names are names for clients.
 [guide used to make this part](http://www.steves-internet-guide.com/mosquitto-tls/)

 ## client certificates (certs)